shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 #### Lower Body Assembly
 When assembling the lower body it is best to start with the feet and then work your way up to the upper legs.
 This ensures that you will have everything aligned and allows you to plug the corresponding JST cables as you go.

 The first and foremost step that is **highly** recommended is pre-setting all of the Lower Body motors before beginning the assembly.

+The HiWonder HTS-20H servos involved in this assembly would be:
+ - Right Hip
+ - Right Knee
+ - Right Ankle
+ - Left Hip
+ - Left Knee
+ - Left Ankle

-All HiWonder HTS-20H servos involved in this assembly would be: Right Hip, Knee, Ankle and Left Hip, Knee, Ankle.
-All correlated motor IDs are listed above in [Initializing Servo IDs and Positions], as well as instructions for how to set the IDs and their home positions.
-It is also recommended that you check the servo horn orientation during this time, following the alignment found here [Servo Horn Alignment].
+All correlated motor IDs are listed above in [Initializing Servo IDs and Positions](), as well as instructions for how to set the IDs and their home positions.
+It is also recommended that you check the servo horn orientation during this time, following the alignment found in [Servo Horn Alignment]().

 ##### Feet
 Next up is the feet.
-The feet are a fairly quick and simple set-up that will require a M3 hex screwdriver, 8 silver M3 screws, 2 servo horns, 2 black rubber spacers (from the motor package) 2 black M3 screws from the motor package, and 2 JST cables.
+The feet are a fairly quick and simple set-up that will require:
+ - an M3 hex screwdriver
+ - 8 silver servo M3 screws
+ - 2 servo horns
+ - 2 black rubber spacers from the motor package
+ - 2 black M3 screws from the motor package
+ - 2 JST cables

 Begin by pre-threading the plastic screw holes with the silver M3 screws, then attach the servos by aligning them upright to the sky.
 Add the rubber spacers onto the screw notches that will attach to the lower legs as this will help stabilize our screws in the frame (see figure below).
 Lastly, attach the JST cables into the space on the back of the servos.
 The final product should look like the figure below.

 Final product: